CamBurnett/MTRX2700_Proj1/README.md

 Tasks:

-Question 1: Cameron Burnett\n
+Question 1: Cameron Burnett

-High-Level Information about code:\n
+High-Level Information about code:

 **Transmitting Message:**
 1. Load in a string
 2. Count number of characters in string